Perceptual error optimization for Monte Carlo rendering: Results

 \subsection{Setup}

 \Paragraph{Perceptual error model} We build a perceptual model by combining all extensions from \cref{sec:Extensions}.
-Our estimate-image kernel $\Kernel$ is a binomial approximation of a Gaussian~\cite{Lindeberg}.
-For performance reasons and to allow smaller viewing distances we use a $3\times 3$ kernel with a standard deviation $\sigma = \sqrt{2/\pi}$.
-We use the Dirac delta as the reference-image kernel: $\KernelReference = \DiracKernel$.

-We incorporate a simple tone mapping operator $\ToneMappingOp$ that clamps pixel values to $[0,1]$, and consider all (RGB) channels for the iterative and error-diffusion methods.
+Our estimate-image kernel $\Kernel$ is a binomial approximation of a Gaussian~\citep{Lindeberg}.
+For performance reasons and to allow smaller viewing distances we use a $3\!\times\!3$-pixel kernel with standard deviation $\sigma = \sqrt{2/\pi}$ (see \cref{fig:Extensions}a).
+Plugging this $\sigma$ value into the inverse of \cref{eq:KernelViewingDistance}, the corresponding minimum viewing distance is $D = 4792 / R$ inches for a screen resolution of $R$\,dpi (\eg 16 inches at 300\,dpi).
+We recommend viewing from a larger distance, to reduce the effect of our $3\!\times\!3$ kernel discretization.
+We use a Dirac reference-image kernel: $\KernelReference = \DiracKernel$, and incorporate a simple tone-mapping operator $\ToneMappingOp$ that clamps pixel values to $[0,1]$.
 The final error model reads:

 where $\SurrogateImage$ is the surrogate image whose construction we describe below.
-For dithering we convert RGB to luminance, which reduces the number of components in the error~\eqref{eq:energy_experiments} to one.
+For dithering we convert RGB colors to luminance, which reduces the number of components in the error~\eqref{eq:energy_experiments} to one.

 \Paragraph{Methods}